GuttPukrr/GuttPukrr/README.md

 gregor's my housewife btw ♥ life so full of bug guy 🚬🪲

 Please respect my boundaries, as I will yours.
 I require direct communication, as I struggle on social cues!
+PT boundaries : please don't cover me if I don't know you ! im not actively looking at chat, so please WHISP to interact! i dont immediately accept friend requests until ive gotten to know you better! <3

 Puke OUT !!!